allenai/vampire/README.md

 Then, you can run the classifier:

 ```
-python -m scripts.train -c training_config/classifier.jsonnet -s model_logs/clf -e CLASSIFIER -d -1
+python -m scripts.train \
+            --config training_config/classifier.jsonnet
+            --serialization_dir model_logs/clf \
+            --environment CLASSIFIER \
+            --device -1
 ```

-To run on a GPU, run with `-d 0` (or any other available CUDA device number)
+As with VAMPIRE, this model can be run on a CPU (`--device -1`).
+To run on a GPU instead, run with `--device 0` (or any other available CUDA device number)

 This command will output training logs at `model_logs/clf`.

 The dataset sample (specified by `THROTTLE`) is governed by the global seed supplied to the trainer; the same seed will result in the same subsampling of training data.
-You can set an explicit seed by passing the additional flag `-x` to the `train` module.
+You can set an explicit seed by passing the additional flag `--seed` to the `train` module.

 With 200 examples, we report a test accuracy of 83.9 +- 0.9 over 5 random seeds on the AG dataset.
 Note that your results may vary beyond these bounds in the low-resource setting.